Stancoo/contrastive_loss/README.md

 </p>

 As it follows, even extremely small deviations from the main group (seen as black vertical line very close to the origin), such as `theta=2`, such as `theta=2.1, 1.9` (in gray and orange), can be distinguished in the loss histogram by the model.
+It is rather difficult to notice the recovery